FrontMatter/web-documentation-nextjs/content/docs/settings.md

 ### frontMatter.content.folders

-This setting has been deprecated since version `3.1.0` in favor of the newly introduced `frontMatter.content.pageFolders` setting.
+This setting has been deprecated since version `3.1.0` in favour of the newly introduced `frontMatter.content.pageFolders` setting.